adobe/guides-extension/docs/docs/getting-started/extension-repo-intro.md

 ```
 ├── dist
-│   ├── gudies-extension.js // you can either choose es modulde (this one) or .cjs(other one) file
+│   ├── gudies-extension.js // you can either choose es module (this one) or .cjs(other one) file
 │   ├── gudies-extension.umd.cjs
 │   ├── build.css // this is your tailwind css output
 ```